pierre1500/DevSecOps_WorkShops/Infrastructure_Workshop/Azure_CLI/Missions/mission_3.md

 ---

 #### **Exercise 6: Enable Monitoring for SQL Database**

 Lastly, configure monitoring for the Earth Command SQL Database to ensure that its performance and health metrics are captured for analysis.
+- Use the `az monitor diagnostic-settings create` command to enable monitoring for the SQL Database.
+- Replace the placeholders in the command with the appropriate values for your setup.

 <details>
 <summary>💡 Show Solution</summary>